crownlessking/web-ui/README.md

 </form>
 ```

-**WARNING**: That does not work for every field though and some attribute cannot be defined so directly either.
+**WARNING**: That does not work for every field though and some attributes cannot be defined so directly either.
 For example, it is not possible to set the default value of a field using the `value` attribute.

 #### Set field's default value